Real Client Losses

 $9,000,000 UL

-$6,000,000 loss in settlement value
+$6,000,000 less settlement value

 We assessed that the policy was likely worth >$1,000,000 to the market, but, had the minimum guaranteed payments been maintained a year earlier, the policy would likely have been worth $7,000,000.
 Had a dialogue about options for the policy taken place earlier, the client could at least have been able to make an informed decision as to how or whether to maintain the policy.